ITV News Channel: As ITV News Channel

 In June 2002, Carlton Television and Granada Television – the predecessors of ITV plc – bought out ITN's 65% stake.
 This led to a rebrand as the ITV News Channel in September 2002.

-From the February 2004 relaunch, the channel came into its own.
-Along with the rest of ITV News, the channel was presented from the so-called "theatre of news" set, a large virtual studio allowing presentation either from behind a desk or by presenters walking around, using the news wall to explain a story with the aid of graphics.
+From the February 2004 relaunch, along with the rest of ITV News, the channel was presented from the so-called "theatre of news" set, a large virtual studio allowing presentation either from behind a desk or by presenters walking around, using the news wall to explain a story with the aid of graphics.
 For the first time, two presenters could present the channel together, which the management viewed as an improvement.

 In April 2004, the newly created ITV plc bought NTL's 35% stake to assume full control of the channel.

 Closure

-On 15 December 2005, it was confirmed that the channel would close down in 2006, in order to use its Freeview bandwidth (which was already timeshared with ITV4) to launch the CITV channel based on the existing CITV brand, and to use its funding to boost ITV News coverage on the main ITV Network.
-ITV stated that it would launch new bulletins on ITV2 & ITV3, but this did not materialise.
+On 14 December 2005, it was confirmed that the channel would close down in 2006, in order to use its Freeview bandwidth (which was already timeshared with ITV4) to launch the CITV channel based on the existing CITV brand, and to use its funding to boost ITV News coverage on the main ITV network.
+ITV stated that it would launch new bulletins on ITV2 and ITV3, but this did not materialise.

 The closure was subsequently brought forward and the channel closed down on Friday 23 December 2005 at 18:00 (GMT).
 The reason given was that it would have been unfair to expect the channel's staff to work long hours over Christmas knowing that the channel would soon be closing.

 The schedule for the last day of transmission on the ITV News Channel: